 Pulling their pants up and down themselves

-Potty training expert Amanda Jenner answers your potty training questions
+Potty training expert, Amanda Jenner, answers your potty training questions

 Make growing out of diapers and into proper underwear fun and exciting for your toddler.
 A different reward of your choosing can be given for each successful day whether it be a snack, toy or fun day out.

 The monkey watch talks to remind your child when it is time to go potty – his eyes flash green as he says "It's time to go potty.
 Let's go potty!"
-The colorful chart reinforces the feeling of accomplishment when your child uses the potty.
+The colourful chart reinforces the feeling of accomplishment when your child uses the potty.

 This independent advice has been brought to you by Mother&Baby, the UKs #1 trusted pregnancy and parenting site.
 Our product recommendations are based on a combination of real-world testing from our huge team of mum testers, and the extensive knowledge of our experienced editorial team and product specialists.
 Learn more about our process.

 Why not join thousands of mums and start your very own Amazon Baby Wish List?
 They're absolutely free to create and perfect to send to your family, friends, and colleagues to make sure you're getting the baby products you really need...
 Click here!

 After training as a journalist at Cardiff University and winning the BBC Best New Brand of the Year Award for her plastic-free magazine, Louella now works in Audience Development across Bauer’s lifestyle brands.

 She has also written for The Sunday Times Travel, Grazia, heatworld, Closer Online and her food blog, Louella’s Kitchen.
 She's interested in writing about food, culture and women's health.

 To help support new mums during postnatal recovery, Lansinoh has launched its new Birth Preparation & Recovery range.
 This essential 4-step routine has been developed to help mums avoid the discomfort that comes during and after birth.